-This beautifully soft and balanced decaf introduces itself with aromas of graham cracker, chocolate-covered almond, and sweet tobacco.
+This soft and balanced Mountain Water Process decaf introduces itself with aromas of graham cracker, chocolate-covered almond, and sweet tobacco.
 Notes of raisin, cocoa powder, and a hint of Meyer lemon in the cup are accompanied by black cherry sweetness and mandarin acidity.
 The aftertaste is pleasantly savory, with hints of barley and hazelnut.

 Producer: Jose Vasquez

 Farm: Various smallholders